 We are currently in the process of transitioning to an SAP software system as our new enterprise resource planning system, which is intended to provide an integrated information system to serve all of AMD.
 The first phase of the implementation was successfully completed in January 2002.
-Future phases of the implementation are expected to occur through 2003.
+Future phases of the implementation have been delayed.
 We are heavily dependent on the proper function of our internal systems to conduct our business.
 System failure or malfunctioning may result in disruptions of operations and inability to process transactions.
-If we encounter unforeseen problems with respect to the system operations or future implementations, we could be materially adversely affected.
+If we encounter unforeseen problems with respect to SAP or other existing legacy system operations or future implementations, we could be materially adversely affected.